ryandata/tidyverse_approach/R_for_reproducibility.md

 - Open source is an important enabler of reproducibility
 - Anyone can grab copies of the software to execute
 - And can get older versions if necessary for compatibility
-- You can also record information about your computing environment (session.Info() in R)
+- You can also record information about your computing environment (sessionInfo() in R)
 - The **checkpoint** and **packrat** packages automate this process in R
 - snapshots from [MRAN](<https://mran.microsoft.com/timemachine>)
 - see also <https://rviews.rstudio.com/2018/01/18/package-management-for-reproducible-r-code/>